What to Wear Beach Wedding Guest 2026: Style Guide

 Cultural Sensitivity and Destination Research

-When attending destination weddings, especially in other countries, research local customs and cultural expectations.
+When attending destination weddings, especially internationally, research local customs and cultural expectations.

 Modest Dress Requirements